Fort Sill: An enduring legacy – Fort Sill aviation

 The 44th Aero Squadron was assigned to support the Field Artillery School at Post Field in August 1922.
 It was reassigned on July 31, 1927, to the Air Corps Training Center.
 The unit today is not active.
-It was replaced by the 88th Observation Squadron, which moved from Brooks Field, Texas, to Fort Sill in Sept.
-1928.
-The 88th left Post Field in 1931 and today is known as the 436th Training Squadron out of Dyess AFB, Texas.
+It was replaced by the 88th Observation Squadron, which moved from Brooks Field, Texas, to Fort Sill in September 1928.
+The 88th left Post Field in 1931, and today is the 436th Training Squadron out of Dyess AFB, Texas.

-In the 1930s the WPA and Army built several new permanent structures to replace the World War I-era tar paper buildings.
+In the 1930s, the WPA and Army built several new permanent structures to replace the World War I-era tar paper buildings.
 Building 4908, the aircraft maintenance hangar built in 1932, is the oldest building at the airfield.

 Field artillery officers and the Olympics

-Fort Sill, Oklahoma and the field artillery branch saw their only Olympic medals awarded in the 1932 Los Angeles Olympics.
+Fort Sill, Oklahoma, and the field artillery branch received their only Olympic medals in the 1932 Los Angeles Olympics.